rdkit/rdkit/Docs/Book/GettingStartedWithContributing.md

 ### If You Are Not a Developer

 You don't need to be a developer to be able to make really helpful contributions to the RDKit.
-Some of these activities are also a good place to start for beginners who want to make code contributions to get a feel for how the toolkit is structured.
+Some of these activities are also a good place to start for beginners who want to eventually make code contributions to get a feel for how the toolkit is structured.

 Some things you can do that don't involve serious coding: